 There have been many books written about Buffett and I have read most of them.
 They generally gloss over his life but try to extract his investment principles by deduction from some of the trades that he has made.

 This book is different.
 It examines Warren’s life in some detail and interposes the tale with comments directly from Buffett himself and from others in his life.
-What is important however is that it looks in exquisite detail at many of the deals he has made, sale giving the reader the opportunity of working out his investment principles for themselves.
+What is important however is that it looks in exquisite detail at many of the deals he has made, no rx sale giving the reader the opportunity of working out his investment principles for themselves.
 This way you get to make up your mind how he does it.

 Unlike many of the other Buffett books, Schroeder also shows us the occasional error of judgment and, like Buffett, you can also learn from these.